-The control of locusts is generally divided into chemical control and biological control, in which chemical control is the primary means of locust control because of its rapid effect and low cost.
+The pest control of locusts is generally divided into chemical control and biological control, in which chemical control is the primary means of locust control because of its rapid effect and low cost.

 But long-term dependence on chemical spraying, locust resistance has gradually increased, more and more difficult to kill, the environment will also cause great harm.
 In the promotion of green agriculture today, people pay more and more attention to the ecological environment.
 To promote the treatment of locusts should adopt green, safe, environmentally friendly biological control methods.

 1. Wide range of hosts and broad application prospects;